FDA authorizes first e-cigarette, citing benefit for smokers - NewsBreak

 E-cigarettes have been sold in the U.S. for more than a decade with minimal government oversight or research.
 Facing a court deadline, the FDA has been conducting a sweeping review of vaping products to determine which ones should be allowed to remain on the market.

 The agency said in September it had rejected applications for more than a million e-cigarettes and related products, mainly due to their potential appeal to underage teens.
-But regulators delayed making decisions on most of the major vaping companies, including market leader Juul, which is still pending.US teen vaping plunges about 40% amid COVID school closures
+But regulators delayed making decisions on most of the major vaping companies, including market leader Juul, which is still pending.Merck requests FDA authorization for anti-COVID pill

 Tuesday’s decision only applies to Vuse’s Solo e-cigarette and its tobacco-flavored nicotine cartridges.
 The agency said data from the company showed the e-cigarette helped smokers significantly reduce their use of cigarettes.